 After that timeframe, check the cake by gently shaking the pan.

-The middle of the cake should just jiggle slightly.
+The middle of the pumpkin layer should just jiggle slightly.

 You don’t want the entire pan to jiggle and shake around like it’s unbaked.